List of Tennessee Titans broadcasters: Radio

 The Titans' flagship radio station is Nashville-based, but Gallatin-licensed Fox Sports Radio affiliate WGFX.
-Mike Keith is the team's play-by-play announcer, having taken over those duties starting with the team's inaugural season as the Tennessee Titans in 1999.
-He served as the color commentator in 1998, the team's final year as the Tennessee Oilers.
-Former Titans linerback coach and Cardinals head coach Dave McGinnis is the current color commentator.
-He replaced former Titans tight end Frank Wycheck in 2017.
-Wycheck had replaced Pat Ryan starting with the 2005 NFL season.
-Larry Stone is the Titans Radio gameday host.
-The Titans Radio Network is broadcast on some 70 other stations.
+As of 2025, Taylor Zarzour is the play-by-play announcer.
+Zarzour took over the role that Mike Keith had held since the team became the Titans in 1999; Keith left the Titans to return to his previous role as the Vol Network's lead broadcaster for the University of Tennessee's football team.

+The color commentator role is vacant as of April 15, 2026, following the death of analyst Dave McGinnis, the former Arizona Cardinals head coach and Titans assistant who had been in that role since 2017.
+Pat Ryan, a former Tennessee quarterback who played for three teams over a dozen years in the NFL, was the Titans' first lead analyst, broadcasting alongside Keith from 1999 until 2005.
+After Ryan left, former Titans tight end Frank Wycheck took over the position and held it until McGinnis came aboard.

+The Titans Radio Network is broadcast on about 70 other stations.

 Until 2011, the team had resisted placing any of its game broadcasts on Sirius XM Radio, the only team to do so.
 However, Titans broadcasts are also available on the Internet-based FieldPass.

 Television

 Locally produced news-magazine programs

 Titans All Access is the 30-minute program devoted to the Titans providing behind-the-scenes footage of the games, and a preview of their next matchup.
 It initially airs on weekends during football season on Fox affiliate WZTV, with replays airing on affiliate CW affiliate WZTV-DT2 and MyNetworkTV affiliate WUXP.
 The program is also broadcast on the internet via the team's YouTube channel.

-In addition, WKRN, Nashville’s ABC affiliate, airs another locally-produced sports show, Titans on 2, which is a weekly show that provides the coach an opportunity to talk about the team's latest match-up and looks forward to the upcoming match-up.
+In addition, WKRN, Nashville's ABC affiliate, airs another locally produced sports show, Titans on 2, which is a weekly show that provides the coach an opportunity to talk about the team's latest match-up and looks forward to the upcoming match-up.
 The show also features a different Titans player every week.